The water distribution system is an example of a system described in UML and that a system can be described by its observed properties.

 The third diagram aims to use the sequence diagram to map the physical flows of water between the different entities it encounters in the cycle.

 Systems theory states that it is sufficient to define the boundaries of the system to describe its function.
-The assumption is that the system functions as observed.
-Describing a system by its observed properties is possible.
+The system is described by its observable properties.
 The value of the description depends on the context of its use.

 The model may be a useful starting point for appraising the water distribution system rather than a full and perfect description.
 It could form the basis of further development, critical analysis and ultimately improvement.